Things to Look for in a New or Beginners' Sewing Machine

 Almost all machines will come with at least three feet: the standard foot, the buttonhole foot, and the zipper foot.
 I have only ever noticed one machine that dosen't come with a zipper foot since they became common place (the Janome Platinum 760 -- a compact quilting machine).
 It does come with a few extra feet though.

 Some machines come with a selection of feet.
 Frister + Rossman and SMD machines, not being two of the really major brands, come with quite a selection.
 (I haven't seen many other feet available separately for those machines which explains it.)
-Elna usually give you quite a few, and my Brother XR6600 came with seven.
+Elna usually give you quite a few, and the Brother XR6600 came with seven.
 Basic machines may only come with three: the zigzag foot, the zipper foot, and the buttonhole foot.
+My Bernina 380 came with, I think, 7 feet plus a walking foot and the buttonhole foot #3 which I asked them to include because it's very versatile and can be used as an invisible zip foot. : )

 Extra feet that are often included are the Blind-hem foot, button-sewing foot, satin stitch/monogramming foot and overcasting foot.
 There are many other feet available seperately.
 Some favourites are the Invisible zipper foot, hemmers, cording and beading feet, edgestitching foot, darning foot, free motion foot, roller foot, teflon foot, gathering foot, ruffler, twin-needle pintucking feet, walking foot and many more!
 These feet are not essential but are there to make sewing easier and to help you get better results.